GadgetRenu vs Gazelle vs Decluttr: Who Pays More in 2026?

 Can Gazelle or Decluttr lower my offer after I ship my device?

-Yes, and this is the most common complaint about both companies.
-If their inspection reveals a condition issue you did not report, they will revise the offer downward.
+Yes — like most buyback services, they can revise an offer downward if their inspection reveals a condition issue you did not report.
 You can accept the lower offer or request your device back.
 GadgetRenu also adjusts offers when condition does not match, but we provide photographic proof and free return shipping if you disagree.

 Is Apple Trade-In ever the best option?

-Apple Trade-In makes sense in exactly one scenario: you are buying a new Apple device in-store right now and you value the instant credit more than the $100-$350 in extra cash you would receive from GadgetRenu.
-For everyone else — especially if you want cash, not a gift card — a third-party buyback company pays significantly more.
+Apple Trade-In makes sense in exactly one scenario: you are buying a new Apple device in-store right now and you value the instant Apple credit more than receiving a direct cash payout from a buyback service like GadgetRenu.
+For everyone else — especially if you want cash, not a gift card — a direct buyback service can give you a clearer cash offer, a 14-day price lock, and a more straightforward selling process.

 Does GadgetRenu buy Samsung and Google Pixel phones?